 /telecommunications, transit and transportation corridors and facilities, oil and

-gas pipelines and associated facilities.8(pronounced “Ee-nuw-ee-t)
+gas pipelines and associated facilities.

+10.22.38 “Inuit” (pronounced “Ee-nuw-ee-t) means Indigenous peoples, the majority of whom inhabit the northern regions of CanadaThe term Inuit is defined as “people” in the Inuit language, Inuktitut.
+An Inuit person is defined as an Inuk.

 “LOCALLY GROWN” means fruit or fruit juice used in the production of wine or cider which consists primarily of fruit grown within the municipal boundaries of Loyalist Township and/or in the Designated Viticulture Area (DVA).
 Minor amounts of fruit or fruit juice may consist of product from outside the DVA.